Smooth asymptotics for collapsing Calabi-Yau metrics: The asymptotic expansion theorem

+Next we discuss the term on the first line of \eqref{bracciodiferro}.
+The first useful observation is that thanks to \eqref{crocifisso9} and \eqref{crocifisso4bis} for all $a\geq j$ we have

-for all fixed $S$.
-We thus proceed to bound the first term on the RHS of \eqref{bstrd2} and \eqref{bstrd}, and the idea is to use the Schauder estimates in Proposition \ref{sonomatematicofrancese}.
+We thus proceed to bound the first term on the RHS of \eqref{bstrd2}, and the idea is to use the Schauder estimates in Proposition \ref{sonomatematicofrancese}.
 In order to do that we need to check that after applying the diffeomorphisms

 then on $\Pi_t^{-1}(\ti{B}_{\ve_t}\times Y)=\check{B}_1\times Y$ the metrics $\check{g}_t=\ve_t^{-2}\Pi_t^*\ti{g}_t$ and $\check{\omega}^\sharp_t=\ve_t^{-2}\Pi_t^*\ti{\omega}^\sharp_t$ are smoothly convergent.
 This is obvious for $\check{g}_t$ and for $\check{\omega}^\sharp_t$ we have